andrewchaa/andrewchaa.github.io/_posts/2019-10-29-strongly-typed-identifier.md

 }
 ```

-The repository signature changes now.
+With strontly typed id, The repository signature will change like the below.

 ```csharp
 public Shareholder GetShareholder(Id<Company> companyId, Id<Shareholder> shareholderId) {